mattholamieux/web-dev-lessons/objects/Readme.md

 - [Review of functions](#Review-of-functions)
 - [Object methods](#Methods-on-objects)

+### Lesson objectives

+Learners will be able to...
+- create simple and nested objects
+- reference properties of objects using key/value pairs
+- write functions and add functions to objects as methods

 ### Key terms
 - Key: The name used to reference a value on an object
 - Value: The data referenced by a key